riganti/dotvvm-docs/Controls/tailwind/Alert/sample1/sample.md

-## Sample 1: Alert Types and Dismissible
+## Basic Alert

-Demonstrates the different alert types (Success, Warning, Danger, Info, Primary) and a dismissible alert with bound state.
+Shows a simple default alert with text message.